ROUTINES / THE SHOWDOWN

 RonaldovsMessi

-Two GOATs, two philosophies — one is engineered in the gym, the other tuned on the ball.
-Here's exactly what each legend eats, trains, recovers with, and laces up for their final World Cup.
+Two GOATs, two completely different philosophies.
+One is engineered in the gym, the other is tuned on the ball.
+Here is the story of their rivalry, the career numbers side by side, and exactly what each legend eats, trains and wears for their final World Cup.
 Every pick is shoppable.

 UPDATED JUL 2026 · INDEPENDENT · SOURCES CITED